Wind & Solar

 Community Solar Project is planned for stages

 McLeod Cooperative Power has a community solar project that was built in the spring of 2015.
-It provides Co-op members with a simple and affordable way to participate in solar generation without having to construct and maintain their own array.
+It provides Co-op members with a simple and affordable way to participate in a solar generation without having to construct and maintain their own array.

 - Without installing equipment on their property.